AudeSportisse/SGD-NA/README.md

 * for introducing missing values in a real dataset and computing the prediction error considering that the test set is fully observed **debiasingSGDforNA_superconductivity_data.ipynb**.

 * for analysing the convergence behaviors of the SGD and AvSGD algorithms on synthetic data **debiasingSGDforNA_synthetic_data.ipynb**.

+* for running the SGD and AvSGD algorithms on the superconductivity dataset with polynomial features **superconductivity_poly_features.ipynb**.